Who can Interpret at a Tribunal Hearing

 Information about the Language to be interpreted

-A party who asks for an interpreter must provide the Tribunal with precise information about the language and the dialect of the witnesses who will need an interpreter.
+A party who asks for an interpreter must provide the Tribunal with precise information about the language and the dialect of the party or witnesses who will need an interpreter.
 This will help the Tribunal to arrange for an appropriate interpreter to be at the hearing, and will help to avoid delays and possibly adjournments at hearings.

 Tribunal Expectations of Interpreters